wazuh/wazuh-documentation/source/learning-wazuh/build-lab/launch-ec2-instances.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: In this section of the Wazuh documentation we will show you how to launch the Wazuh Server, the Elastic Server, and the Linux Agent as CentOS 7 EC2 instances.
+  :description: Learn how to launch the Wazuh Server, the Elastic Server, and the Linux Agent as CentOS 7 EC2 instances in this section of the Wazuh documentation.

 .. _build_lab_launch_ec2_instances: